- 2023 Update

-A wide variety of 3D printers are available in the market and buying one is a difficult proposition for a person without an expertise in the field.
-So, we have gathered a list of the major factors to consider while buying a 3D printer.
+So, by collaborating with experts from the industry, we have curated a list of the major factors to consider when buying a 3D printer.
 These can help you in buying the most suitable 3D printer for your need.

 Important Factors to Consider when Buying a 3D Printer